zanzeeba/protobuf-grpc-go/README.md

-# protobuf-grpc-go
+# protobufs and grpc's in go

-some basic exercises in protocol buffers and go generation and grpc
+Just some basic protobufs demonstrating the permutations and the golang grpcs to instantiate them